peter6888/cs231n/Scores.md

-# Scores for each assignment1 by the teacher
+# Scores for each assignments by the teacher
 ## Assignment1
 Final Score - 96 with 4 bonus